Student Rights and Responsibilities Appendices

-All access to the FCPS network shall be preapproved by the principal or program manager.
-The school or office may restrict, suspend, or terminate any user’s access without prior notice, if such action is deemed necessary to maintain computing availability and security for other users of the systems.
+All-access to the FCPS network shall be preapproved by the principal or program manager.
+The school or office may restrict, suspend, or terminate any user’s access, without prior notice, if such action is deemed necessary to comply with laws or regulations, protect the safety of others, or maintain computing availability and security.
 Disabling student access to FCPS instructional technology tools is a serious action that will be taken only when warranted.

-Students are advised that the inappropriate use of FCPS technology resources is a violation of student disciplinary rules, regardless of whether the inappropriate use occurs on school property or during the school day.
+Students are advised that the inappropriate use of FCPS technology resources is a violation of student disciplinary rules, regardless of where or when the inappropriate use occurs.
 As such, schools will respond to instances of inappropriate use by following normal disciplinary procedures, just as they would if the incident occurred in the physical classroom.
 Disciplinary action for inappropriate use of the FCPS network, systems, or devices may be imposed as stated in the FCPS Student Rights and Responsibilities (SR&R) document.

 FCPS Instructional Environment

 Students have the right to physical and virtual educational environments that are consistent with the characteristics outlined in the FCPS SR&R document.
 These rights include:

 - The right to be treated with respect in online learning environments.
 Students who do not feel they are being treated with respect should talk to their teacher or the principal.